Scroll to: Personal Papers | Pamphlet Collections | Printed Materials & Ephemera | Yale Archives | New Additions

 Our holdings include thousands of pamphlets individually cataloged or organized into collections.
 Individually cataloged pamphlets may be searched and requested using Orbis.
 Pamphlet collections may be searched and requested using Archives at Yale, which contains item level listings of collection contents.
 Access to pamphlet collections without finding aids in Archives at Yale can be arranged by contacting historical.library@yale.edu.
 Some pamphlet collections of note include:

-We have several collections of printed materials and ephemera on medical topics or containing visual depictions of medicine and public health.
+We have several collections of photographs, printed materials, and ephemera that provide visual documentation of the history and public perceptions of medicine and public health.

 Yale Schools of Medicine, Public Health, Nursing, and Physician Associate Program Materials